Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Framework for Evaluation

 \subsubsection{Real World User Histories}

-We use Reddit user histories as the real world component of our semi-synthetic datasets.
-Reddit was selected as our natural data source due to its use in \citet{dechoudhury2016mental_chi}, its public nature, and its widespread use in the research community.
+\new{In order to maximize generalizability, we experiment with both Reddit and Twitter user histories} as the real world component of our semi-synthetic datasets. \new{Reddit and Twitter are natural data sources as they are both publicly accessible, and widely used for relevant research} \cite{medvedev2019anatomy, Yu2020ABO}.

 We downloaded all Reddit comments for the 2014 and 2015 calendar years from the Pushshift archives \cite{baumgartner2020pushshift} and grouped comments by user.
-After filtering out users with fewer than 10 comments, we randomly sampled 8,000 users and truncated users' histories to a maximum length of 60 posts for computational practicality.\footnote{The resulting set of users had a mean of 41 posts/user, mean of 37.37 tokens/post, and a mean of 1523.28 tokens/user.} These users were randomly partitioned into three sets: a 3,200 user training set, an 800 user validation set, and a 4,000 user test set used to compute Treatment Accuracy and $ATE$ Bias.
+After filtering out users with fewer than 10 comments, we randomly sampled 8,000 users and truncated users' histories to a maximum length of 60 posts for computational practicality.\footnote{The resulting set of \new{Reddit} users had a mean of 41.07 posts per user, mean of 37.37 tokens per post, and a mean of 1523.28 tokens per user.} These users were randomly partitioned into three sets: a 3,200 user training set, an 800 user validation set, and a 4,000 user test set used to compute Treatment Accuracy and $ATE$ Bias.

+\new{ To gather Twitter data, we used a similar method as that used for Reddit.
+We used the Streaming API to produce a random sample of all public tweets posted in December 2020, then randomly sampled users from this sample and used the Twitter API to gather their complete Tweet histories.
+As with Reddit histories, we filtered out users with fewer than 10 Tweets, and truncated the histories of users with more than 60 Tweets, then randomly partitioned the resulting users into a training set, a validation set, and a test set, each of the same size as their Reddit data counterparts.\footnote{\new{The resulting set of Twitter users had a mean of 57.76 posts per user, mean of 19.90 tokens per post, and a mean of 1149.59 tokens per user.}} }